polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

     return image
 ```

-Now let's download the model from huggingface.
-You need to add `HF_TOKEN` when you run the notebook.
+Next, let's download the model from Hugging Face.
+Remember to add your `HF_TOKEN` when running the notebook.

 ```python
 model_name = "facebook/detr-resnet-50"